WaveEngine/EvergineDocs/manual/basics/component_arch/components/drawables.md

                 this.Size,
                 this.transform.Orientation);

-            // Draw an oriented boundingbox with the specified color and size... this.Managers.RenderManager.LineBatch3D.DrawBoundingOrientedBox(orientedBBox, this.Color);
+            // Draw an oriented bounding box with the specified color and size... this.Managers.RenderManager.LineBatch3D.DrawBoundingOrientedBox(orientedBBox, this.Color);
         }
     }
 }
 ```

-## Graphics content
+## Graphics Content

-A Drawable will add to RenderManager objects to be drawn (sprites, meshes, etc...).
-Read [Render Overview](../../../graphics/rendering_overview.md) document for further details.
+A Drawable will add objects to the RenderManager to be drawn (sprites, meshes, etc...).
+Read the [Render Overview](../../../graphics/rendering_overview.md) document for further details.

 ## Add/Remove a Drawable
-To add/remove a Drawable to/from your entity both from code or Evergine Studio is the same that adding/removing a component because a Drawable is a kind of component.
-You can see how to add/remove a component [here](index.md)
+To add/remove a Drawable to/from your entity, both from code or Evergine Studio, is the same as adding/removing a component because a Drawable is a type of component.
+You can see how to add/remove a component [here](index.md).